cloakware-ctf/rhme3-writeups/write-up.md

 In this challenge, we get to interact with a simple interface that allows us to configure and modify a list of "connected" devices.
 This challenge took me much longer than it should have, because I didn't pay attention to exact function of the `brcc` and `brcs` opcodes.
 There's an off-by-one error in the function we named `broken_read_str_until_13b()`.
 Just from initial analysis we knew that it didn't always null-terminate, but thought that was it.

 Also, we read the victory string: "such heap, much pr0!", and guessed that it might be an attack on `malloc()` or `free()`.
 I'd recently done a challenge where a broken `malloc()` implementation was the target, so I ended up fully reversing both those functions, to no avail.
 That was dumb.
-In the context of this challenge, I should have just compared them to the known-good versions in other levels.
+In the context of this challenge, I should have compared them to the known-good versions in other levels.
 It's not like Riscure would have deliberately left such a vulnerability in all levels.

 Once we identified the correct vulnerability (the off-by-one error), we realized what that meant.
 The ability to overflow heap strings means the ability to modify the malloc entries between the heap strings.
 Details are in the linked notes file, but the summary is:
   1. Create heap strings A, B, C, D